muxinc/spaces-livekit-broadcast-layouts/README.md

 ## Usage in LiveKit

-After you deploy these to vercel or using Mux's Vercel deployment `https://mux-spaces-broadcast-layouts.vercel.app/` you can specify a `customBaseUrl` when starting your [`RoomCompositeEgress`](https://docs.livekit.io/server/egress/room-composite/#starting-a-roomcomposite)
+After you deploy these to vercel specify the url to your deploying as `customBaseUrl` when starting your [`RoomCompositeEgress`](https://docs.livekit.io/server/egress/room-composite/#starting-a-roomcomposite)

 ## Layouts